rhdtownsend/gyre/doc/sphinx/source/user-guide/example-walkthrough.rst

 Interpreting Output Files
 =========================

-Overall properties of all modes found (eigenfrequencies, inertias, etc.) are collected together in the file :file:`summary.txt`.
-For each mode GYRE also writes a file with the name :file:`mode.{NNNNN}.txt`, containing data (eigenfrequency, eigenfunctions, etc.) specific to the mode.
-Here, :file:`{NNNNN}` denotes a 5-digit index which increments (starting at :file:`00001`) for each mode found.
+Overall properties of all modes found (radial orders, eigenfrequencies, etc.) are collected together in the summary file, which in this case has the name :file:`summary.txt`.
+For each mode GYRE also writes a detail file containing data (eigenfrequency, eigenfunctions, etc.) specific to the mode.
+In this case, the detail files have names of the form :file:`detail.{NNNNN}.txt`, where :file:`{NNNNN}` denotes a 5-digit index which increments (starting at :file:`00001`) for each mode found.
 Note that this index bears no relation to the radial order ``n_pg``; it merely serves as a unique label for the modes.

-Both the sumamry file and the mode files are text-based (it's possible to write HDF5-format files instead; see the :ref:`output-files` chapter for details).
+Both the sumamry file and the detail files are text-based (it's possible to write HDF5-format files instead; see the :ref:`output-files` chapter for details).
 The command